JesseAldridge/clipmon/README.md

     ReferenceError: get_extra_classes is not defined in /Users/Jesse/Dropbox/CardBrew/03_move/tests/move_test.js (line 25)

-it will attempt to open that path in your text editor at that line.
+it will attempt to open that path at that line in your text editor.

 Installation: